pytorch/pytorch.github.io/_features/tools-libraries.md

         a = a + 1
     print()
   ```
-summary: Access a rich ecosystem of tools and libraries to extend PyTorch and support development in areas from computer vision to reinforcement learning.
+summary-home: Access a rich ecosystem of tools and libraries to extend PyTorch and support development in areas from computer vision to reinforcement learning.
-featured: true
+featured-home: true
 ---

 Access a rich ecosystem of tools and libraries to extend PyTorch and support development in areas from computer vision to reinforcement learning.